Big Brown Spider Oklahoma: The Brown Recluse

 2. Webs: Unlike many other spiders, Brown Recluses don’t typically build elaborate webs.
 Instead, they tend to create irregular, messy webs in secluded areas.

-3. Bite Symptoms: Brown Recluse spider bites can cause severe symptoms, including pain, itching, redness, blistering, and in rare cases, necrotic skin lesions.
+3. Bite Symptoms: A brown recluse spider bite often begins with a burning sensation at the site.
+Brown Recluse spider bites can cause severe symptoms, including pain, itching, redness, blistering, and in rare cases, necrotic skin lesions.
 If you experience such symptoms, seek medical attention immediately.

 Prevention and Control Measures